 It’s easy to see the challenges that small businesses face and the importance of providing adequate strategies that not only fit into the frame of a small business, but offer equitable lead generating assistance.

 Don’t get discouraged: Here are some things you can do to maximize success.

 Small businesses tend to do better in lead generation when they focus on channels that have already been proven.
 If you have already created content for your business, you should be able to see traffic statistics in your analytics dashboards that will tell you what strategies have achieved the best results in the past.
 You can then use this information to capitalize on past successes by creating more content about topics that have performed well.

-Not all businesses should use the same marketing channels, however.
+Not all businesses should use the same marketing automation channels, however.
 There are, for instance, some businesses that have found a profitable niche by generating leads on social media rather than by using content marketing channels that are often oversaturated.
 If you know of a lead generation channel that has worked well for your business, continue to focus on it instead of copying market leaders.

 One of the main reasons why larger competitors are often more successful in lead generation is because they have the infrastructures to develop personalized experiences for different segments of buyers.
 Likewise, you should strive to personalize experiences as much as possible.
 Develop different campaigns for each of the main buyer segments that purchase from your business.

 You should also create campaigns that target buyers who are facing common issues that arise at various stages of your pipeline.
 By targeting buyers in a personalized way, you can market your business in a manner that is comparable to what larger competitors are doing, but without incurring enormous costs.

 One way to address the wide range of buying concerns that customers might have is to create bite-sized videos designed to address specific issues.
 These videos can be created quickly, so you can afford to create more of them.
 Most importantly, bite-sized videos can squarely address major objections.
 Buyers can then find them on their own through search, or you can link them to targeted customers through email.